-We will be talking about using psychological strategies with Cognitive Behavioral Therapy approaches to help manage depression, anxiety and other mental health struggles.
-Our guest today is Dr. Nina Josefowitz, renowned psychologist and co-author of ‘CBT Made Simple; A Clinicians Guide to Practicing Cognitive Behavioral Therapy’ in this month’s Realityradio101.com program.
+We talk about using psychological strategies with Cognitive Behavioral Therapy approaches to help manage depression, anxiety and other mental health struggles.
+Our guest is Dr. Nina Josefowitz, renowned psychologist and co-author of ‘CBT Made Simple; A Clinicians Guide to Practicing Cognitive Behavioral Therapy’.

 LISTEN HERE: Bear Psychology Podcast on Apple Podcasts

 CBT is one of the most common interventions and tends to deal with every day struggles that you might have in dealing with life events.
 A CBT approach might help you deal with negative thinking and adapt your behavior so you are more engaged and less impacted by fearful beliefs.
 The book is full of well-structured and organized resources.
 Video exercises and templates on the publisher’s website (NewHarbinger.com) support the book.

 We will learn about Dr. Josefowitz’s approaches to helping you manage depression, anxiety and other emotional struggles during our dialogue in this month’s Realityradio101.com program

 CBT or Cognitive Behavioral Therapy is an evidence-based intervention for addressing the impact of mental health struggles.
 The CBT approach is one of the most well researched psychological interventions and has demonstrated efficacy.
 This structured and often goal-oriented approach can lay a strong foundation for early career mental health professionals beginning to work with clients, as well as for individuals who are struggling with emotional disturbances and learning to reclaim their lives.
 The CBT approach provides excellent step-by-step guidance moving toward self-understanding and a balanced mechanism for stabilization